All Episodes

 Why?

-As you ponder that, here is the CIA director, Brennan.
+As you ponder that, here is the CIA Director Brennan.

-This is during a QA, Enrique Mitchell, NBC News, Washington, said, Do you think the bin Laden case can be attributed in some part to enhanced interrogation techniques or torture?
+Henri Mitchell, NBC News, Washington, said, do you think the bin Laden case can be attributed in some part to enhanced interrogation techniques or torture?

 Wow.

-Again, intelligence, information from the individuals who were subjected to EITs.
+Again, intelligence information from the individuals who were subjected to EITs provided information that was used in that.

-I'm not going to attribute that to the use of the EITs.
+I am not going to attribute that to the use of the EITs.

 Just going to state, as a matter of fact, the information that they provided was used.